BorisDundakov/Azure-Traffic-Routing-Template-Infrastructure/README.md

 ![sshVM3](https://github.com/BorisDundakov/OneLiner/assets/71731579/a772ca58-fd8f-4499-8284-46f9dad8a286)

-<h3> III.
-How to SSH via a DNS Name </h3>
+<h3> How to SSH via a DNS Name </h3>
 The provided script sets up DNS names for VM2 and VM3.
-VM3's DNS name <i>(vm3-dns)</i> resides in the <i>www.understandnetworking.com</i> private DNS Zone.
-This allows connection from RouterVM to VM3 using the private DNS Zone address and VM3's DNS Name.
+VM2's DNS name <i>(vm2-dns)</i> resides in the <i>www.understandnetworking.com</i> private DNS Zone.
+This allows connection from RouterVM to VM2 using the private DNS Zone address and VM2's DNS Name.

 ![sshDNSName](https://github.com/BorisDundakov/OneLiner/assets/71731579/9e53ac28-fd3b-48f7-8292-8e0eccb1ed2d)

-<h3> IV.
-Tips </h3>
+<h1> III.
+Tips </h1>
 1. Remember to change the name and password of your VMs; the credentials in the script are just for demonstration. <br>
 2. For RDP and SSH access to RouterVM without exposing it through a public IP, consider using Azure Bastion.